LEARNAcademy/Rails-Assessments-2017/week-7.md

 # Code Review

 ### This week's assessment will be a Ruby on Rails code review.
-Create this rails project and upload it to github, and I will go through the code and send you back a message with a code review.
+Create a new sub folder to hold your rails project inside your fork of the rails assessment repo, and create a pull request with the finished project.
+I will go through your code and send you back a code review.

 ## The Project